SparqNet/sparq-gitbook/understanding-rdpos/slashing.md

 # Slashing

-What happens when a node answers with a "randomness" hash that does not match its own hash?
-Or when a node creates an invalid block with invalid transactions?
-Or when a node can't create a block before reaching the network's time limit?
+What happens when a validator answers with a "randomness" hash that does not match its own hash?
+Or when a validator creates an invalid block with invalid transactions?
+Or when a validator can't create a block before reaching the network's time limit?

 Misbehaving nodes suffer consequences.
 Since Validator signatures are required at protocol level, if a Validator tries to break the rules, it's possible to know who it is thanks to the signature, and "slash" it from the network.